 Top 10 Books for Children Set in Boston

 Chari’s contemporary chapter book is both multicultural and award-winning.
 I love that it’s set in an area that we frequent for soccer games and shopping: Arlington and Harvard Square in Cambridge (they are adjacent cities).
 When 11-year-old Neela’s veena goes missing, she suspects there is more afoot than just a musical instrument.
-Could the rumors of a curse be true? [chapter book, ages 8 and up]
+Could the rumors of a curse be true? [middle grade, ages 8 and up]

-One my favorite Newbery winning chapter books growing up seems to be less popular with my children’s generation.
-That’s a shame because it made Boston during the cusp of the American Revolution come alive for me through the eyes of 14-year-old Johnny, a silversmith’s apprentice who’s molten silver accident leaves him seeking new employment and the world of world of pre-revolutionary Boston politics at a newspaper. [chapter book, ages 9 and up]
+One of my favorite Newbery winning chapter books growing up seems to be less popular with my children’s generation.
+That’s a shame because it made Boston during the cusp of the American Revolution come alive for me through the eyes of 14-year-old Johnny, a silversmith’s apprentice who’s molten silver accident leaves him seeking new employment and the world of pre-revolutionary Boston politics at a newspaper. [middle grade, ages 9 and up]

 We don’t get to the North End nearly often enough, but when we do go, a stop at Mike’s Pastries is a must!
 In Bus Route to Boston, author Cocca Leffler brings us on her childhood bus trips from Everett, a suburb of Boston, to the North End as she shops with her mother and sisters.
 The final stop is at an Italian bakery for cannolis to share with Bill the bus driver! [picture book, ages 4 and up]

 I suspect that the Penderwicks visit in the Berkshires when they rent a summer house on the Massachusetts estate of Arundel but that they live in the Amherst area.
-Both areas are made up towns but the descriptions seem to fit both areas. [chapter books, ages 8 and up]
+Both areas are made up of towns but the descriptions seem to fit both areas. [middle grade, ages 8 and up]

 Orchard House which is where Louisa May Alcott wrote her books is also the setting of Little Women in Concord, Massachusetts.
-It is now a museum and is referenced in #1 pick on this list, The Time Garden by Edward Eager. [original chapter book, ages 12 and up; Stepping Stone version for ages 8 and up]
+It is now a museum and is referenced in #1 pick on this list, The Time Garden by Edward Eager. [middle grade, ages 12 and up; Stepping Stone version for ages 8 and up]

 Each year in mid-April, thousands of people flock to historic Lexington and Concord and Minute Man National Historical Park to celebrate Patriot’s Day.
 Patriot’s Day is a special Massachusetts State holiday commemorating the opening battle of the American Revolutionary War, April 19, 1775.